 We design the look and feel of the product.
 This means choosing the right colors, creating shapes, and designing typographic communication.
 We care about a product being easy to read and pleasant to view.
 Finding the right way to display different types of content requires creative thinking.
 Designers who can do this well have years of experience.

-Our UI designers deal with both the look of a user interface and the function it performs when a user touches it.
-This means we not only create static assets, but we also design motions or animations.
+Our UI people deal with both the look of a user interface and the function it performs when a user touches it.
+This means we not only create static assets, but we also motions or animations.

 You can check out all our open source libraries on Github.

 It is important to understand that visual design and branding are interrelated.
-Visual design is a cohesive product style and encompasses logo, mobile app icon design, and design of screens.
+Visual design is a cohesive product style and encompasses logo, mobile app icon, and screens.

 App design illustrates brand identity.
 The question “How much does an app logo design cost?” doesn’t make any sense.
 A logo is just a small element of the brand – and hence, a small component of the overall design.
 We include the cost of designing an app logo and icon into the total cost of the app design.